 Now, the thing about queer culture that’s different from a lot of other cultures is that many of us can “pass,” and that there’s usually no inherited continuance.
 It’s not the same as race (though I’d also point out that intersections exist), but if I draw an imperfect parallel, were I to craft a pseudonym of, say, a black man, and used that voice online – even if I thought I was saying good things and fighting the right causes and reviewing books positively – I do not have the right – because I do not have the life experience to claim the voice of a black man.
 I really don’t think anyone would argue with me about that, and yet when this situation arises with women adopting gay male personas as writers – and then blogging, reviewing, and otherwise using that voice – I don’t see much of a difference.

 Let me offer up one last way to think about it.
 I’m a white gay man.
-If I write a YA book where the main characters are all deaf or hard of hearing, you bet your butt I’m going to do a tonne of research, and you bet I’m going to communicate with as many deaf or hard of hearing people as I can.
+If I write a YA book where the main characters are all Deaf or hard of hearing, you bet your butt I’m going to do a tonne of research, and you bet I’m going to communicate with as many Deaf or hard of hearing people as I can.
 I’m also probably still going to make mistakes, though I would do my damnedest not to.
 Now, let’s say that book gets an amazing response and something awesome happens: I get listed for an award.
 Awesome, right?
 Yes.
 Totally.

 Now let’s pretend that since I was releasing a YA book for the first time that I used a pseudonym, so my YA author name wasn’t linked to the same author name I have for gay erotica.
 I would probably do that.
-And let’s say I decide to market that book to as many deaf and hard of hearing organizations as I can.
+And let’s say I decide to market that book to as many Deaf and hard of hearing organizations as I can.

-In a moment of stupidity, I decide to present that pseudonym as a deaf man.
+In a moment of ignorance, I decide to present that pseudonym as a Deaf man.
 Now I’m in trouble.
 Anything this persona now says has an authority that isn’t real, from a culture that is very real.
 I’ve screwed up.
 Now let’s say that award I was talking about isn’t just an award for a YA novel, or even an award for a YA novel featuring characters with disabilities.
 No, it’s an award for a debut author who has a disability.

 I’d turn that down in a heartbeat.
 Same as if I’d written under a female pseudonym and somehow managed to get nominated for a Bailey’s Woman’s Prize.